 She was in the news here in Tanzania and beyond after being named recipient of the prestigious “Africa Oxford Initiative Travel Grant.”

 She tackles the resistance of malaria parasites by observing molecules.
 As a molecular biologist, it means that she has dedicated her life to deciphering complex functions of cells and exploring the biological laws governing how the components of the cells work.

 That’s what she mainly does—reading cells, the interactions between DNA, RNA, and proteins found in the cells—how they are synthesized and regulated.
 But, her focus is currently known to be on malaria—one of the most killer diseases in Tanzania and Africa in general.

-Some of Dr Sumari’s studies, which she conducted in the past in Tanzania, were amongst those that contributed to the withdrawal of SP drugs as first line treatment of malaria in the country.
+Some of Dr Sumari’s studies, which she conducted in the past in Tanzania were amongst those that contributed to the withdrawal of antimalarial drugs that contained Sulfadoxine Pyrimethamine, or populary known as SP drugs, from being the first line treatment of malaria in Tanzania.

 She has researched widely on how the malaria parasite—Plasmodium falciparum–was developing resistance to the common anti-malarial drugs-SP by then, in comparison to the combination therapy –ACT; which is now touted as the best treatment for malaria in Tanzania.